-- The beans will come out perfectly tender.
+- The beans come out perfectly tender.

 - The kale will be sufficiently wilted, and yet not mushy.

 Psst!
 Want to kick this up a notch?
 Try finishing this recipe with a pinch of finishing salt!
 I love Ava Jane’s Kitchen because it doesn’t have microplastics (gross, right?) and it’s SO GOOD!
-Plus, you can get a bag for just 1¢!!
-Just add a pinch before serving to bring out the savory flavor of this hearty soup!
-(Get your penny bag of salt on this page.)
+Plus, you can get a free 8oz. bag of sea salt (just pay shipping and handling!)

 Step 2.
 Place all ingredients in the Instant Pot.

 Step 3.
-Place the lid on the Instant Pot, lock it and make sure the steam release valve is sealed.
+Place the lid on the Instant Pot, lock it, and make sure the steam release valve is sealed.

 Step 4.
 Press “soup” and use the “-“ or “+” button until you reach 45 minutes.
 This automatically defaults to high pressure.